 Get a student health insurance quote now from VitalOne.
 Our health insurance agents can help you pick the cheap student health insurance that best fits your needs.

-A HMO is the least expensive type of Georgia student health insurance, which is especially important in college!
+A HMO is the least expensive type of student health insurance, which is especially important in college!
 However, HMO health insurance is not as flexible as other types, which can make it less than ideal health insurance for students.
 You need to use the primary care doctors, specialists, hospitals, etc. included in the HMO health insurance plan’s network in order to maximize the benefits of your college student health insurance.
-When choosing an HMO student health insurance plan, you need to make sure that you can find doctors in your network both near your dorm and your home, whether you live or study in Georgia.
+When choosing an HMO student health insurance plan, you need to make sure that you can find doctors in your network both near your dorm and your home.
 That’s because using an out-of-network provider means that you’ll have to pay full price.
 Some HMO networks are larger than others, so comparing students’ health insurance is important.
 In addition, you will have to see your primary care physician for non-emergency referrals to a specialist–which can be difficult, depending on your schedule.

 VitalOne can help you when buying cheap student health insurance by comparing the coverage and rates of various health maintenance organization plans.